 Never use human toothpaste when cleaning your dog’s teeth or try and remove tartar buildup yourself.
 The latter could prove harmful if certain bacteria get released and enter your dog’s blood stream.

-If your dog is in a lot of pain and you cannot get to a vet, a bit of Orajel won’t harm them.
+If your dog is in a lot of dental pain and you cannot get to a vet, a bit of Orajel won’t harm them.
 It’s a temporary solution and not a cure.
 You should get to the root of the problem, no pun intended, and take your dog in for a dental checkup as soon as possible.